F5Networks/f5-aci-servicecenter/docs/faq.rst

 BIG-IP Endpoint Details section on the Visibility Dashboard may not display information due to the MAC address table getting flushed on the BIG-IP.

-Workaround: Send an ARP request to the host or check the connectivity with the host using ping command.
+Workaround: Send an ARP request to the host or check the connectivity with the host using the **ping** command.

 ------